honggaruy/honggaruy.github.io/_wiki/technology-idioms.md

 ## 사용례

 - [The Rust I Wanted Had No Future](https://graydon2.dreamwidth.org/307291.html) 의 첫번째 문장
-  > In a recent podcast about Rust leadership, the BDFL question came up again and Jermy Soller said (in <mark style="font-size:0.83em; background-color:lightblue;">the understatement of the centruy</mark>) that "I believe Graydon would have said no to"
+  > In a recent podcast about Rust leadership, the BDFL question came up again and Jermy Soller said (in <mark style="font-size:0.83em; background-color:lightblue;">the understatement of the centruy</mark>) that "I believe Graydon would have said no to some things we all like now".

 # 관련 글감